masolimano/maneage/README.md

  7. **Build the Docker image:** The `Dockerfile` is now ready!
 In the terminal, go to its directory and run the command below to build the Docker image.
-Just set a `NAME` for your project and note that Docker only runs as root.
+We recommend to keep the `Dockerfile` in **an empty directory** and run it from inside that directory too.
+This is because Docker considers that directories contents to be part of the environment.
+Finally, just set a `NAME` for your project and note that Docker only runs as root.

     ```shell
+    sudo su
     docker build -t NAME ./
     ```